tldr-pages/tldr/pages/osx/internetsharing.md

 # InternetSharing

-> Sets up Internet Sharing.
+> Set up Internet Sharing.
 > It should not be invoked manually.
 > More information: <https://www.manpagez.com/man/8/InternetSharing/>.